 8.1 This Guidance Note is an outline of a set of sound principles for effective management and supervision of operational risk by banks.
-The exact approach may differ between banks and the operational risk management chosen by individual bank would depend on a broad range of factors.
+As mentioned earlier, the exact approach may differ among banks and the operational risk management chosen by a bank would depend on a broad range of factors.

 8.2 The Basel Committee has put forward a framework consisting of three options for calculating operational risk capital charges in a 'continuum' of increasing sophistication and risk sensitivity.
 These are, in the order of their increasing complexity, viz., (i) the Basic Indicator Approach (ii) the Standardised Approach and (iii) Advanced Measurement Approaches.
-Though the Reserve Bank proposes to allow banks to initially allow banks to use the Basic Indicator Approach for computing regulatory capital for operational risk, banks are expected to move along the range toward more sophisticated approaches as they develop more sophisticated operational risk management systems and practices which meet the prescribed qualifying criteria.
-The three other measurement methodologies for computation of capital requirement are explained in the Annex 4.
+Though the Reserve Bank proposes to initially allow banks to use the Basic Indicator Approach for computing regulatory capital for operational risk, some banks are expected to move along the range toward more sophisticated approaches as they develop more sophisticated operational risk management systems and practices which meet the prescribed qualifying criteria.
+Qualifying criteria for standardised Approach and Advanced Measurement Approaches, it is suggested that the Attachment should be read together with the revised Framework.